jhadev/sounds/README.md

 **_character_** = _string_ - The name of the character to be displayed on the header ex: If this was a South Park soundboard we can say "Cartman".

+**_isFeatured_** = _boolean_ - Determines whether the character will be featured in the navbar for sorting.
+Use true for your 4 most popular characters and false for the rest.

 **_audio_** = uses the JavaScript new Audio constructor for our mp3 file.
 Takes one argument which is the path our mp3 file.

 Start by declaring new Sounds.
 In our example we use South Park.